r-hensley/Rai/README.md

 - A questions module to manage the questions queue of a server.
 Mainly, for people who ask hard questions that get swept away in the channel, this module will help them make sure their question eventually gets answered.
 - Options module for easy configuration of options
 - Unlimited duration timed mutes and bans.
+- Stats module for showing most active users in the server and per channel for the last month.

 Invite here: https://discordapp.com/oauth2/authorize?client_id=270366726737231884&scope=bot&permissions=3072